-Brexit: No fundamental change to deal, insists Robert Jenrick
+Brexit: Rishi Sunak rules out deal that relies on EU law alignment

 The chancellor's statement was accompanied by an economic forecast from the Office for Budget Responsibility which said Brexit had had a "significant adverse impact" on UK trade.

-Asked if Brexit had damaged UK trade, Mr Jenrick said it was hard to separate the disruption caused by leaving the EU, the coronavirus pandemic and the war in Ukraine.
+Asked if Brexit had damaged UK trade, Home Office Minister Robert Jenrick told the BBC it was hard to separate the disruption caused by leaving the EU, the coronavirus pandemic and the war in Ukraine.

 "There will be challenges and disruption as a result of fundamentally altering our relationship with the EU," he said but added that it was too soon to say whether or not that is going to be to the UK's long-term economic disadvantage.